jercul79/geany-plugin-purdy/README.md

 ## Purdy plugin
-This linux only Geany plugin puts a tree browser on the sidebar.
+This linux only Geany plugin provides

+* an SVN integrated tree browser on the sidebar.
-## Features
-* The SVN revision of the files listed in the sidebar
+* The SVN revision of the files listed in the sidebar.
-* SVN revisions are tracked by a separate thread and updated whenever there is a change.
+* SVN revisions are tracked by a separate thread.
+Responsiveness is top priority.
-* SVN decorations are overlayed on the files (modeled after Eclipse's decorators)
+* SVN decorations are overlayed on the files (modeled after Eclipse's decorators).
 * Multi select on the sidebar and activate Meld for diff.
 * A local history is tracked after every Save.

+Modeled after the original treebrowser and filebackup plugins.

 ## Build and Install